Table of Contents

 Try not to procrastinate when trying to decide on a DAW.
 Hook your keyboard up and start watching youtube tutorials.
 You will be surprised at how easily you can start to get a hang of it.
 More and more musicians are starting to learn how to use DAW’s as they are totally the future of music.

-Picking an 88 key MIDI controller that has a lot of bundled software is always smart.
+Picking a MIDI controller that has a lot of bundled software is always smart.
 The good thing is that most of the controllers in this article have some bundled software.
 The software will range from VST’s, all the way to free DAW’s.

 Take advantage of all VST’s you come across as you never know when a certain synth sound is going to be perfect for the next song that you’re working on.